reinno/score-service/README.md

 Use a local http service simulate outside resources, hotel and country rule will send http request to refresh new dates.

-Unit test also use http client mock to test the behaves of rule actors.
+Unit test also use http client mock to test behaves of rule actors.

 Use single actor for one rule now, it can be extended to router-routee model if needed.

+To make it simple, if there is no rule is used, score will be 0.